juxt/yada/dev/resources/user-manual.md

 data-centric approach gives you.
 When both your routes and resources are data, they are amenable to programmatic transformation, making your future options virtually limitless.

+## Comparison guide

+It is often easier to understand a technology in relation to another.
+How does yada compare with other libraries?

+> "I know Ring, how does yada compare to that?"

+So let's start with Ring.

+### Ring

+Ring is by far the most popular way of building websites and HTTP services in Clojure.
+Ring encompasses two ideas.
+First, Ring specifies the contract between Clojure programs and the web servers they are served by, which are often written in Java.
+The contract involves specifying nature of the interface (request/response) and the structure of the maps are used to represent the request and response.

+In additional, Ring offers a set of modular and composeable higher-order functions, called Ring middleware, from which a single Ring-compatible handler can be composed featuring a rich set of behaviour.
+It is also straight-forward to create bespoke middleware for specialised requirements.

+While Ring is incredibly flexible, the fine-grained modularity if offers comes with some trade-offs.

+#### Everything always from the ground up

+As a developer, Ring provides you with the raw HTTP request.
+The rest is up to you.
+You've got to figure out how to take that data and turn it into a response.
+There are some support functions, called Ring middleware, which can help in common tasks.
+However, it's up to you which Ring middleware to use, and in which order to apply it.
+You have figure this out for every service you write.

+Generally speaking, a web service written with Ring starts at zero functionality and builds up.
+In contrast, a web service written with yada starts you off at full HTTP functionality.

+Ring is optimised for implementing _bare-bones_ web services quickly.
+Since that is what developers are so often asked to do, it is no wonder Ring is so ppoular.

+There do exist projects (such as noir and ring-defaults) that offer pre-constructed stacks of Ring middleware which provide a reasonable approximation of HTTP and other important functionality.

+But from the perspective of supporting HTTP fully, there are more entrenched problems with Ring as we shall see.

+#### Synchronous only

+A key problem with applying Ring middleware in this way is that the tower needs to be executed by the request thread, which precludes the option to run middleware asynchronously.
+The stack of Ring middleware maps directly onto the call stack over the executing thread.

+With Ring 1.3, the Ring middleware that is packaged with Ring has been refactored to expose the functionality to a wider set of contexts.
+It is no longer necessary to compose functions together to exploit the mature proven HTTP functionality embedded in the Ring library.
+However, this does mean that the main Ring design feature, composition of higher-order functions, just isn't possible in asynchronous contexts, a fact which severely limits its usefulness.

+#### Inefficiencies

+The fine-grained modularity of the Ring middleware design means that each Ring middleware function is strictly isolated from other middleware functions.
+This is generally a good thing.
+Individual middleware cannot make assumptions as to other Ring middleware in the stack.
+However, this leads to a number of inefficiencies.

+For example, Ring offers middleware, namely `ring.middleware.head/wrap-head`, to support the implementation of HEAD requests.
+However, the implementation requires that a full GET request is made, from which the response body is truncated.
+Therefore, HEAD requests are always at least as expensive as GET requests.
+This is certainly not what the authors of HTTP had in mind.

+Similarly, Ring's `wrap-not-modified` function only runs _after_ the response has been fully formed.
+The whole point of this HTTP feature is to remove load from the origin server.
+However, if the entire response has to be recreated each time, there are no advantages to using this feature.

+For these reasons, we can see that Ring merely offers a _smoke-and-mirrors_ approach to implementing certain features of HTTP.

+#### How yada compares

+The design of yada differs from the modular approach taken by Ring, and instead offers something of a monolith.
+Arguably, this approach results is a more complete and accurate implementation of HTTP.

+Given the choice of a home-brew kit for making your own beer, or getting your beer from an established brewery, many people opt for the latter.

+While yada is still something of a fashionably modern craft beer, it is hoped that given time it will mature into a stable and trusted foundation for HTTP-based services.

+[include a yada beer label]

+### Pedestal

+yada, like pedestal, is built on an interceptor chain, but this is an implementation detail, not considered important for exposing to manipulation by users.
+This may indeed change in future versions of yada, should people want it.

+Pedestal offers async only in inceptors, rather than in the target handlers.
+Pedestal pre-dates core.async and manifold.
+It does not offer a manifold chain, so exploiting async in Pedestal arguably requires more up-front work.